sprocketbox/articulate/README.md

 It also provides a global setter and getter.

-The BaseEntity class also contains a `__get(string $attribute)` implementation so you can access attribute as if they were properties.
+The BaseEntity class also contains a `__getAttribute(string $attribute)` implementation so you can access attribute as if they were properties.
 To help with IDE implementation, I suggest that you use the `@property-ready type $attribute` helpers to your entity class doc block.
 Like the following;

     /**
      * Class Test